-Because of all the legal changes that occur when a child becomes an adult, there are some steps families may want to take.
-Let’s discuss seven important things to do when your child turns 18.
+This rite of passage can bring many changes and there are steps families may want to take.
+Let’s explore seven actions to consider when your child turns 18.

 1. Sign a FERPA Release

-When a student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student.
+However, when a student turns 18 or enters a postsecondary institution at any age, these rights under FERPA transfer from the parents to the student.

 2. Sign a HIPAA Waiver